larrybotha/everything/resources/videos/Huberman Lab Episode 1 - How Your Nervous System Works & Changes.md

 57:09
 in these 90 minute cycles, whether or not you're asleep or awake.
-And so you really need to learn how to wedge into 57:16 those 90 minute cycles.
+And so you really need to learn how to wedge into 57:16 those 90 minute cycles**.
 And for instance, it would be completely crazy and counterproductive 57:21 to try and just learn information while in deep sleep by listening to that information because you're not able to access it.
 57:28
 It would be perfectly good, however, to engage in a focused bout of learning each day.
 57:34
-And now we know how long that focused bout of learning should be, it should be at least one 90 minute cycle.
+And **now we know how long that focused bout of learning should be, it should be at least one 90 minute cycle.
 57:39
 And the expectation should be that the early phase of that cycle is going to be challenging.
-It's going to hurt.
+It's going to hurt.**
 57:45
 It's not going to feel natural.
 It's not going to feel like flow.
 But that you can learn and the circuits of your brain that are involved
 57:51